praekelt/seed-auth-api/docs/http_api.rst

 .. _permissions:

+Permissions
+^^^^^^^^^^^

 While you can store any string as a permission, there are a few permissions that have specific meaning within the Seed Auth API.

 Create permissions are not linked to a specific instances, where as admin, read, and write permissions are.

-A user automatically has read/write permissions for themselves, without being in a team that grants those permissions.
+A user automatically has read/write permissions for themselves.

-All users have read permissions for all other users, and organizations.
+All users have read permissions for all users and organizations.

 All members of an organization have read access to that organization's teams.

+Permissions can be assigned either to a user or a team.
+All users can add and remove permissions for all teams and users, except for the following permissions, which can only be set be set by a person with org:admin permission.

 org:admin